-Liquid yeast was the most popular form used prior to the invention of compressed or cake yeast in the early 19th century.
-Liquid yeast is basically a slurry of live yeast organisms, flour (or other carbohydrate), and water, similar to a sourdough or bread starter.
+This was the most popular form of yeast in the early 19th century, prior to the invention of compressed or cake yeast.
+Liquid yeast is basically a slurry of live yeast organisms, flour (or other carbohydrates), and water, similar to a sourdough or bread starter.
 As long as fresh carbohydrate is added on a regular basis, the organisms will continue to live and replicate.

-This is a concentrated nutritional yeast product often in the form of a paste.
+This concentrated nutritional yeast product is often in the form of a paste.
 Yeast extracts are favored for their pungent, umami flavor.
-Yeast extracts have a wide variety of uses and have developed a cult following around the world.
+They have a wide variety of uses and have developed a cult following around the world.
 Popular brands of yeast extract include Marmite and Vegemite.